General Value Function Networks: Introduction

-One issue with RNNs, however, is that training can be unstable and expensive.
-There are two well-known approaches to training RNNs.
-The first, Real Time Recurrent Learning (RTRL) \citep{williams1989alearning} is a real-time algorithm.
-Unfortunately, RTRL is prohibitively expensive, requiring computation that is quartic in the hidden dimension size $\statesize$.
-Back propagation through time (BPTT) is the other major training strategy.
+BPTT explicitly computes gradients of the parameters, by using the chain rule back in time, essentially unrolling the recursive RNN computation.
 This approach requires maintaining the entire trajectory, which is infeasible for many online learning systems we consider here.
 A truncated form of BPTT (p-BPTT) is often used to reduce the complexity of training, where complexity grows linearly with p: $O(p \statesize^2)$.
 Unfortunately, training can be highly sensitive to the truncation parameters \citep{pascanu2013onthe}, particularly if the dependencies back-in-time are longer than the chosen $p$---as we reaffirm in our experiments.

 One potential cause of this instability is precisely the generality of RNNs.
-These systems require expertise in selecting architectures and tuning hyperparameters \citep{pascanu2013onthe, sutskever2013training}.
+These systems require expertise in selecting architectures and tuning hyperparameters \citep{pascanu2013onthe,sutskever2013training}.
 This design space can already be difficult to navigate with standard feed-forward neural networks, and is exacerbated by the recurrence that makes the learning dynamics more unstable.
 Further, it can be hard to leverage domain expertise to constrain the space of RNNs, and so improve trainability.
 Specialized, complex architectures have been designed for speech recognition \citep{saon2017english} and NLP \citep{Peters:2018}; redesigning such systems for new problems is an onerous task.
-Many general purpose architectural restrictions have been proposed, such as GRUs and skip connections (see \citep{greff2017lstm, trinh2018learning} for a thorough overviews).
+Many general purpose architectural restrictions have been proposed, such as GRUs and skip connections (see \citeR{greff2017lstm} and \citeR{trinh2018learning} for thorough overviews).
 These methods all provide tools to design, and tune, better architectures, but still do not provide a simple mechanism for a non-expert in deep learning to inject prior knowledge.